Courtroom: England and Wales

+In British courtrooms, a witness testifies from a witness-box, rather than the American "witness stand".

 In a criminal court, where the defendant is held in custody prior to court appearance, the defendant will be escorted by the security firm that has the contract to serve that court.
 In rare circumstances in civil trials a bailiff or someone else charged to keep order may be present (for example if a tenant who is due to be evicted for violent behaviour or a defendant arrives in court drunk).
 Unless prevented by disability, advocates are expected to address the court standing up, from the position where they were seated before addressing the court.

 Appellate courts may hear evidence (and also be finders of fact) as well as review legal argument.
 In such cases witness evidence may be necessary, and many appellate courts therefore have witness stands.
 Courtrooms for hearings of the Family court which consider matters such as custody of children and divorce are generally smaller and more informal in layout than those for criminal and civil proceedings.

 The Royal Coat of Arms is placed above and behind the judge or presiding magistrates to symbolise the fact that trials in England and Wales are carried out in the name of The Crown.
 The only exceptions to this are in the City of London courts where the judge or magistrate sits below the arms of the City of London as well as the Crown, a historic anomaly.
 In England and Wales the Royal Coat of Arms is displayed prominently over the main external entrance to the courthouse.